 The amazing cover art for Sand Dancer was designed by French artist Edouard Noisette.
 Please visit his website to see more of his art.

-The beautiful map design which will be featured in the published version of Sand Dancer was drawn by legendary cartographer Soraya Corcoran!
+The beautiful map design which is featured in the published version of Sand Dancer was drawn by legendary cartographer Soraya Corcoran!
 Visit her website for a look at her intricate maps.
 You can find a full colour version of the map on the World of Sandair page.

-Most of my favourite books are, unsurprisingly, young adult fantasy!
+Most of my favourite books are, unsurprisingly, fantasy!
 Here is a list of my absolute favourites:

 Here are more book recommendations!
 If you love these books, then you’ll enjoy Sand Dancer.

 I grew up on SEGA, as my first ever console was a Master System and a copy of Sonic the Hedgehog.
 Whilst I’m still a big SEGA fan, I also love RPG’s!
 Some of my favourite games include the Final Fantasy series and Bethesda games such as Fallout and The Elder Scrolls.
-I will happily talk your ears off about Skyrim, and I’m excited for The Elder Scrolls 6.
-More recently, I've spent a lot of time playing Stardew Valley and the Subnautica games.
-I LOVE RPG's and indie games!
+I will happily talk your ears off about Skyrim, and I’m excited for the next Elder Scrolls.
+I LOVE indie games!